What the heck is a Chu space? And whatever it is, does it really belong with all the rich mathematical structures we know and love?

 In order to talk about Chu spaces more easily, let’s define some terminology.

 The set of “pieces” is known as the carrier, and each “piece” is called a point.
 These points index the rows.
 Likewise, each “coloring” (i.e. column) is indexed by a state, and the set of states is called the cocarrier.
 Each point-state pair has a “color” which is a value taken from the alphabet (or “palette”).
-For a Chu space C with point p and state s, we’ll denote this value by C\langle p,s \rangle.
+For a Chu space with point and state , we’ll denote this value by .

-A Chu transform is a map between two Chu spaces: t: A\rightarrow B. It is composed of two functions, the forward function f from the carrier of A to the carrier of B, and the reverse function r from the cocarrier B to the cocarrier of A. These must satisfy the Chu condition in order for this t to be a Chu transform: For every point p_A of A and every state s_B of B,
+A Chu transform is a map between two Chu spaces: .
+It is composed of two functions, the forward function from the carrier of to the carrier of , and the reverse function r from the cocarrier to the cocarrier of .
+These must satisfy the Chu condition in order for this to be a Chu transform: For every point of and every state of ,

 We say a Chu space is separable if all the rows are unique.
 It’s extensional if all the columns are unique, and biextensional if both the rows and the columns are unique.
 We can make any Chu space biextensional simply by striking out any duplicate rows and columns.
 This is known as the biextensional collapse.
 Any two Chu spaces with the same biextensional collapse are biextensionally equivalent.
 It’s very common in applications to only consider things up to biextensional equivalence.